CepkaR/Spectral-Clustering/README.md

 # Spectral clustering

 ![](https://github.com/CepkaR/Spectral-Clustering/blob/main/spectral_clustering.png)
-*Airplane background image is taken from [](https://www.newscientist.com/article/2255751-zero-emissions-hydrogen-plane-test-was-part-powered-by-fossil-fuels/).*
+*Aeroplane background image is taken from [link](https://www.newscientist.com/article/2255751-zero-emissions-hydrogen-plane-test-was-part-powered-by-fossil-fuels/).*

 This is the accompanying code to our bachelor thesis.
 If you want to reproduce results from our bachelor thesis, run experiments.py script.
 This package can also be freely used